fleps/clothing-store/README.md

-# Clothing Store v1 | A React E-commerce custom project
+# (WIP) Clothing Store v1 | A React E-commerce custom project

-This project was done as part of the course **"Complete React Developer"** from _"Zero To Master"_.
+This project is part of the course **"Complete React Developer"** from _"Zero To Master"_.
 (PS: I do NOT recommend this course, unless you just want an idea to build a somewhat bigger react site)

+**ON GOING**

+The course is on going, this is just a milestone on the course timeline.
+There are many things to do on the timeline, and I also want to implement many improvements (the course base code is not even responsive...)

 The course is not updated to use latest technologies, so I challenged myself to replicate what the course explained using more up to date approaches.